 We construct a comprehensive panel data of bank branches by pooling the annual SOD data for the 2009-2018 period and observing the status (active, closure, or new opening) of each individual branch from June 1, 2009 through June 30, 2018.
 This allows us to observe the status (active, closure, or new opening) for each individual branch that was active from June 1, 2009 through June 30, 2017.
 We apply the following decision rules to determine the status of bank branches in each individual year: A branch is considered a new opening in a given year if it first appears in the branch panel data and a closure if it does not appear in subsequent years.
-For instance, if a branch is present in year t but disappears in year t+1 and the years afterward, we consider this branch as being closed between year t and year t+1; in cases in which a branch is not present in year t (and the years before year t) but appears in year t+1, we consider this branch as a new opening between year t and year t+1.
+For instance, if a branch is present in year t but disappears in year t+1 and the years afterward, we consider this branch as being closed between year t and year t+1, we consider this branch as a new opening between year t and year t+1.